Skip to main content

 • beige chunky blanket

 And more!
-Given Etsy's broad-matching capabilities, it’s unnecessary to repeat the same words over and over in our title.
+Given Etsy's broad-matching capabilities, it’s unnecessary to repeat the same words over and over in the title.
 Rather than "Beige Knitted Blanket, Chunky Knitted Blanket, Cozy Blanket," we can have "Cozy Beige Chunky Knitted Blanket."
-Because we will exact-match for our superstar keyword, chunky knitted blanket.
-And we'll also broad-match for "cozy blanket, beige blanket, beige knitted blanket," and so on.
+Because we will exact-match for the superstar keyword, chunky knitted blanket.
+And we'll also broad-match for "cozy blanket," "beige blanket," "beige knitted blanket," and so on.

-Without the needless repetitions of “blanket,” our title now has lots of room for other keywords.
-Etsy allows up to 140 characters; we have 110 left!
+Without the needless repetitions of “blanket,” the title now has lots of room for other keywords.
+Etsy allows up to 140 characters, and there are 110 left!
 Ideally, you’d want to find terms closely related to your product that you could broad-match for.
-The term "wool blanket" is low-hanging fruit, so we’ll add “wool” to make our title "Cozy Beige Wool Chunky Knitted Blanket."
+The term "wool blanket" is low-hanging fruit, so we’ll add “wool” to make the title "Cozy Beige Wool Chunky Knitted Blanket."

 Targeting shoppers